-Employees of public school districts can take advantage of the government rate at some national hotel chains.
+Public-school district employees with a current valid ID can take advantage of the government rate at some national hotel chains.
 Inquire about your hotel’s policies at the time of booking, and be prepared to show your school ID at check-in.
-Educators are eligible for government rates at various hotel chains: Hilton Hotels & Resorts, Hyatt, IHG, Marriott, Starwood and Wyndham Hotel Group Hotels.
+Educators are eligible for government rates at various hotel chains, including Hilton, Hyatt, IHG, Marriott, Aqua-Aston Hotels, Choice Hotels and Wyndham Hotel Group Hotels.

 Long before Airbnb became a phenomenon, TeacherHomeSwap.com was developed as the home exchange network exclusively for educators.
 All teachers in this home swap community are verified, and it’s easy to find the perfect match for your needs.
 Search by location or availability and then suggest a swap to connect with the homeowner.
-Membership in the site costs only $100 per year with no additional costs for each swap—what a huge saving!
+Membership to the site costs only $100 per year with no additional costs for each swap—what a huge savings!

 More than just a home swap site for teachers all over the world, Teacher Tourist offers additional useful services, including hosting, guide, and home and pet sitting.
 Mini swaps are also available for those traveling spontaneously, or vacationing nearby or for shorter duration.
 Teachers in this community are guided by a code of etiquette that aims to keep all members safe and respected, and transactions smooth and successful.

-Museums from coast to coast offer free or discounted admission to school employees living in-state or in neighboring states.
+Museums from coast to coast offer discounted or free admission to school employees living in-state or in neighboring states.
 For example, Illinois K-12 teachers can get free admission to Chicago’s Field Museum of Natural History.
-New England K-12 teachers and some administrators are eligible for a free two-year educator’s pass to Boston’s renowned New England Aquarium, and a free yearlong educator’s pass to the Kennedy Space Center is available to K-12 teachers from Florida, Georgia, Puerto Rico and the U.S. Virgin Islands.
+A free yearlong educator’s pass to the Kennedy Space Center is available to K-12 teachers from Florida, Georgia, Puerto Rico and the U.S. Virgin Islands.
 SeaWorld in Orlando offers free admission for teachers in Florida with a teacher’s pass.

-Many concessionaires that run gifts shops at national parks offer teacher discounts on purchases.
-Whether it’s a souvenir T-shirt for you or a book or map for your classroom, you might be able to knock up to 15% off the price tag.
+Many concessionaires that run gifts shops at national parks offer a teacher deal on purchases.
+Whether it’s a souvenir T-shirt for yourself or a book or map for your classroom, you might be able to knock up to 15% off the price tag.
 Inquire at the register; you’ll likely need to show your valid school ID to confirm your teacher status.